-First and foremost, school psychologists are advocates for children.
-They are professionals who work along with students, parents, and educators to resolve any of a variety of educational problems.
-Their expertise in both psychology and education make them uniquely qualified for this task.
-They rarely work independently but rather as a member of a team of professionals devoted to improving the quality of education for individual students.
+We provide both direct and indirect services to the students, families, and staff of the District.
+First and foremost, professional staff members (psychologists and LSSPs) are advocates for children.
+They work with students, parents, and educators to resolve a variety of educational problems.
+Their expertise in both psychology and education makes them uniquely qualified for this task.
+They rarely work independently but function as a member of a team of professionals devoted to improving the quality of education for individual students.

 Our department is staffed with a director, an LSSP supervisor, a supervising psychologist, and 85 evaluation specialists, primarily Licensed Specialists in School Psychology (LSSPs).
 The director, with input from the supervisors, is responsible for various administrative and personnel duties, such as developing departmental policies and procedures, preparing an annual budget, recruiting and hiring employees, and serving as a liaison with District leadership and with the community.
 The director and supervisors provide clinical supervision to professional staff and may, at times, provide direct psychological services to students, as well as consultation to campus administration and staff.